mattermost/mattermost-developer-documentation/site/content/contribute/mobile/e2e/android.md

 1. Open a terminal window and run `make run-android` from the root folder.
 2. Open a second terminal window and run:
   - `npm i`
-  - Build the app together with the androidTest by `npm run e2e:android-build` at `/detox` folder
+  - Build the app together with the androidTest using `npm run e2e:android-build` from within the `/detox` folder.
   - Run the test by `npm run e2e:android-test` at `/detox` folder

 #### Test run in release mode